Litigation and Housing Law

 This yearlong clinical course is offered in partnership with the Legal Aid Justice Center, and course meetings are held onsite at the firm.
 LAJC’s clinics are designed to educate students about the range of strategies used by attorneys to identify, investigate and attack systemic injustices, encouraging holistic and community-partnered approaches to lawyering.

-The clinic includes both a one-semester seminar to teach basic substantive housing law as well as refine trial advocacy skills.
+The clinic includes a weekly seminar to teach basic substantive housing law as well as refine trial advocacy skills.
 There is yearlong supervised client representation in housing-related cases.
 The caseload includes trials, administrative proceedings and interaction with low-income clients.
 Students handle eviction cases, rent escrow cases, abatement of substandard building conditions and other enforcement of residents' rights.